Diane Fordney

 Diane Sharon Fordney (September 28, 1940 – September 16, 2022) is an American physician and sex therapist best known for her work on sexual function and dysfunction.
 She has also published professionally as Diane S. Fordney-Settlage.

 Career

 Fordney earned her BS in 1960 from University of Arizona and her M.D. in 1964 from University of California at Los Angeles.
-She later earned a M.S. in 1971 from University of California at Davis.
+She later earned a M.S. in 1971 from University of California, Davis.

 Her early work looked at mechanisms of sperm motility following intercourse.
 She also published findings about sexual experience among teen girls.
 In 1975 she wrote an overview of heterosexual dysfunction.

 Fordney served as assistant professor, obstetrics and gynecology division of reproductive biology at the Los Angeles County-USC Medical Center.
 She then took a position as associate professor of obstetrics/gynecology and associate professor of psychiatry at the medical school of the Stony Brook University.